hx/dvd-library/README.md

 ## Try it out

-DVD Library is staged at <http://dvd-library-staging.herokuapp.com>.
-It's a single dyno that spins down after inactivity, so it may take a minute when you first open it.
+DVD Library is staged at <http://dvds.hx.net.au>.

 ## How it works